arvpinto/enzyme_ts_deletion_cp2k/README.md

 <br/>

-A selection in the format presented in qm_selection.dat is required to adequately build the QM system (the atom numbers change upon residue deletion, therefore they cannot be used).
+A selection in the format presented in qm_selection.dat is required to adequately build the QM system (the atom numbers will change upon residue deletion, resid's remain the same).
+This can be achieved through the following procedure:

 Open the system in VMD, save a *.gro file and a serial_numbers.dat file with the serial numbers of a selection:
 <pre style="color: white; background-color: black;">